Consciousness is the perception1 of the purpose of life. Intelligence is the ability to successfully fulfill that purpose.

 (2):the ability to apply knowledge to manipulate one’s environment or to think abstractly as measured by objective criteria (such as tests).
 [From the quadrune mind perspective, this definition confabulates new mammalian intelligence (“think abstractly”) with the functioning of levels of consciousness generally (“manipulate one’s environment”)].

 - “Mind” is in quotes here because it is not considered one of the four minds in the quadrune mind model since the pre-reptilian “mind” supports only a reflexive response to sensory stimuli.
 It is not able to produce intentional goal-directed behavior, which is considered a minimum requirement for a mind in the quadrune mind model.
-However, it is a necessary prerequisite to the further development of our minds and understanding it is essential to understanding those who have faced extreme afflictions.
+However, the pre-reptilian “mind” is a necessary prerequisite to the further development of our minds and understanding it is essential in order to understand those people who have faced extreme afflictions.

 - Zero to Three.
 When does the fetus’s brain begin to work?
 “By the end of the first trimester, a fetus’s movement repertoire is remarkably rich, [including movement of the limbs and fingers, hiccupping, stretching, yawning, sucking, swallowing, grasping, and thumb-sucking] even though most pregnant women can feel none of it.
 (Most women sense the first fetal movements around eighteen weeks of pregnancy.)